Chisw/gagu/gagu-website/src/pages/docs/introduction/project-origin.md

 ![override](/assets/screenshots/x-plore-style-override.png)

-However, this third-party extension can only be bound to a fixed domain.
+However, this third-party extension can only be bound to a fixed origin.
 Once the IP or port number is changed, it will not take effect, and it cannot be synchronized on multiple computers.

 So I migrated the code to my own browser extension, and distinguished by certain rules, it can be synchronized on other computers with Git.